Urban heat island: Planting trees in cities

 Planting trees around the city can be another way of increasing albedo and decreasing the urban heat island effect.
 It is recommended to plant deciduous trees because they can provide many benefits such as more shade in the summer and not blocking warmth in winter.
 Trees are a necessary feature in combating most of the urban heat island effect because they reduce air temperatures by 10 F-change, and surface temperatures by up to 20–45 F-change.
 Another benefit of having trees in a city is that trees also help fight global warming by absorbing from the atmosphere.

 Recent syntheses show that increasing street-tree canopy measurably cools pedestrian-level air temperatures, with effects varying by climate, canopy density, and urban form.
 A 2024 meta-analysis across 110 cities reports typical ~1–2 °C daytime cooling, and a 2024 field study found that locations with no canopy within 10 m were up to five times more likely to exceed 32.2 °C, with air temperature declining linearly as canopy increased.
+Tree species diversity and canopy coverage are associated with the cooling effects of urban green spaces, with higher diversity linked to greater temperature reductions in certain seasons.

 Urban green infrastructure (UGI) are integrated networks of green spaces in cities and are developed in both private and public areas of the city.
 Examples of UGI include urban parks with trees and shrub cover, rows of trees along a street, private gardens, rooftop gardens, and other green space throughout a city.
 Properly utilized UGI promotes more equitable heat distribution, where improper usage only perpetuates heat inequity.
 UGI provides shading and evapotranspiration, which reduces both air and land temperatures.
 Therefore, a lack of UGI in marginalized communities reduces the land's temperature regulating capabilities promotes heat inequity.
 UGI is widely recognized as an efficient, sustainable, and non-controversial solution to heat inequity.